Theatrical Design

 Mainstage at The Hangar Theater, Ithaca NY

-By Elton John and Lee Hall, Directed by Courtney Young
+By Elton John and Lee Hall, Directed by Courtney Young.
+Photos by Rachel Phillipson.

 2023